TrentSPalmer/trentpalmerdotorg/README.md

 # Listening
 Using a podcast client is strongly encouraged because of the obvious limitations of trying to listen in the web browser.
-Although I do at some point intent to include a [PWA](https://en.wikipedia.org/wiki/Progressive_web_application), in the future, probably using either [flutter-web](https://flutter.dev/web) or [react](https://reactjs.org/).
+Although I do at some point intend to include a [PWA](https://en.wikipedia.org/wiki/Progressive_web_application), in the future, probably using either [flutter-web](https://flutter.dev/web) or [react](https://reactjs.org/).